Major League Baseball needs to close up a tunnel to their Postseason — the very one I hope my Cleveland Guardians utilize this October.

 -----------------------------------

 The days of three divisions in both the American and National League are clearly numbered.
 Major League Baseball expansion is coming during Rob Manfred's time as commissioner.
 And, in that, everyone with a basic understanding of arithmetic knows clubs will be grouped into either twos, fours, or eights.
-Three and six ain't going into 32 smoothly.
+Three and six ain't going into 32 evenly.

 I've already had to [begrudgingly] give up what I call my favorite team since 1993.
 12 year-old me: The Indians play at Jacobs Field.
 36 year-old me: The Guardians play at Progressive Field.
 Somehow, I'm supposed to pretend both of those statements have always said the same thing.
 Reconditioning my brain to embrace this was plenty; "up" is already "down" in enough ways.
 For several close friends, these semantic adjustments were enough to make them divest all MLB passion.